 Two years of corporate tax returns if the borrower is a 50.1% partner or shareholder in a limited partnership or corporation

-Many self-employed borrowers that own a business utilize a Chapter S corporate tax structure whereby the corporation is not required to pay taxes and all profits are passed through to the proprietor.
+Many self-employed applicants that own a business utilize a Chapter S corporate tax structure whereby the corporation is not required to pay taxes and all profits are passed through to the proprietor.
 In this case, the lender will review the borrower’s income as reported on his or her 1040

 If applicable, the lender may also require the borrower to provide a Schedule K-1 (Form 1065) to verify income from limited partnerships